Advice for Trying THC for the First Time

 You can always keep some CBD/Remedy Tablinguals handy, for if you ever want to diminish the effects of THC.
-Just pop the CBD under your tongue and it can muffle the THC.
+Just pop some CBD under your tongue and it can muffle the THC.
 It’s why all three of these Level Tablinguals are in the mymilligram curated boxes on Sava—they're useful separately and play nicely together too.
+You can also take a tincture (I’d start with 20mg of CBD if you’re trying to dial things down), and a puff off a CBD vape can help too.

 Another mymilligram favorite is Mondo powder.
 You can just dip a (clean!) finger into the jar of this beautiful and ethereal low-dose product, lick your finger, and try a little bit right on your tongue.
-Keep in mind one scoop is 5mg, but you should start with 1–2mg, so just try a tiny bit of this fairy dust in the beginning and see how you feel.
+Keep in mind one scoop has 5mg of THC, but you should start with 1–2mg, so just try a tiny bit of this fairy dust in the beginning and see how you feel.
 It could take 20 minutes for you to feel any effects.
 Come back again for the same amount the next day and titrate (adjust your dosage) from there.
 Low and slow.

 You can also explore THC via tinctures and through different ratios of CBD (which is non-psychoactive) and THC (psychoactive) together and see how that feels.
 For example, you could try a 3:1 tincture—which would have 3 parts CBD to one part THC (the CBD will mitigate the effects of the THC).
 Maybe start with a quarter dropper (10 drops) under your tongue and see how you feel with a little THC present.
 The next day, try it again.
 Maybe a little more.
 You can titrate from there.

 Do know that some people may have a sensitivity to MCT oil tinctures (upset stomach) and may need to try another kind (like olive oil), while others won't have any issues with it at all.
 Remember, everyone has their own chemistry and needs to find what works and feels best in their body.